My L4/5 foraminotomy story (RL sciatica)

 Carolla Classics (comedy)

-This became indispensable because (a) even when the show was still good, there were only like 10 hours of new Carolla every week, and (b) the show has taken such a drastic turn for the worse in 2024 that I need Classics to get my fix.
+This became indispensable because (a) even when the show was still good, there were only like 10 hours of new Carolla every week, and (b) the main show is not what it used to be, and I have to skim a bit.

 Swindled (true-crime-ish)